|

 were plenty of cottonmouths, eleven to be exact.
 As the sun began to

-I heard a rustle in the leaves ahead of me.
-There was a mating ball
+heard a rustle in the leaves ahead of me.
+There was a mating ball of

-of at least 8 ribbon snakes.
-They quickly scattered and I continued
+at least 8 ribbon snakes.
+They quickly scattered and I continued on.

-on.
 Only a few seconds later, I saw a racer take off between my legs.
+I

-I reached down in an effort to grab him, but I picked up a black kingsnake
+reached down in an effort to grab him, but I picked up a black kingsnake instead.

-instead.
-I quickly realized what I had and I saw the racer as it slide
+I quickly realized what I had and I saw the racer as it slide down a rock

-down a rock crevice.
+crevice.
 The racer crawled right over the king.
-I
+I didn’t mean

-didn’t mean to grab the king, it just happened.
-I was disappointed
+to grab the king, it just happened.
+I was disappointed that I missed

-that I missed the racer, but I much prefer the king.
-I photographed
+the racer, but I much prefer the king.
+I photographed it and released

-it and released it.
+it.
 I was resurrected a minute later though.
+There was another

-more ribbon snakes.
-Our totals for the day include 32 western cottonmouths,
+Our totals for the day include 32 western cottonmouths, 19 western ribbon

-19 western ribbon snakes, 6 black rat snakes, 5 yellow-bellied water snakes,
+snakes, 6 black rat snakes, 5 yellow-bellied water snakes, 2 southern black

-2 southern black racers, 1 eastern garter snake, 1 Mississippi ring-necked
+racers, 1 eastern garter snake, 1 Mississippi ring-necked snake, 1 northern

-snake, 1 northern copperhead, and 1 black kingsnake.
-This was an outstanding
+copperhead, and 1 black kingsnake.
+This was an outstanding trip.

 |